 Fees are subject to change.
 Check IRCC website for current rates.

-Continue your educational journey with a seamless study permit extension.
+Continue your educational journey with a smooth study permit extension.
 Apply at least 3 months before your current permit expires.

-18 months (540 days) for online applications - Apply well in advance
+Approximately 10-11 months (around 315 days) for online applications - Apply well in advance

 Stay longer in Canada with a visitor record extension.
 Apply at least 30 days before your authorized stay expires.

-15 months (450 days) - Apply at least 4 months before expiry
+Approximately 7 months (around 206 days) inland - Apply at least 4 months before expiry

 Continue your Canadian employment with a work permit extension.
 Apply at least 4 months before your current permit expires.